\( \newcommand{\be}{\begin{equation}}

 Schwarzschild connection coefficients (8.10).

-that ${f_1}{g_2} - {f_2}{g_1} = 1$ in this case.
-However, there are other
+Note that ${f_1}{g_2} - {f_2}{g_1} = 1$ in this case.
+However, there

-possible choices; for example, $f_1^2 - f_2^2 = 0$ leads to the
+are other possible choices; for example, $f_1^2 - f_2^2 = 0$ leads

-Eddington-Finkelstein metric, and $f_1^2 - f_2^2 = 0$, to the
+to the Eddington-Finkelstein metric, and $f_1^2 - f_2^2 = 0$,

-Painlevé-Gullstrand metric.
+to the Painlevé-Gullstrand metric.